syncfusion-content/javascript-docs/js/api/ejSchedule.md

 {% endhighlight %}

-The following are the appointment fields which holds the appropriate column names from the dataSource.
+The following are the appointment fields that holds the appropriate column names from the dataSource.

 ### appointmentSettings.id 'string'
 {:#members:appointmentsettings-id}

-Binds the id field name in the dataSource to the id of the Scheduler appointments.
+Binds the id field name in the dataSource to the id of the Schedule appointments.
 It denotes the unique id assigned to the appointments.

 ### appointmentSettings.startTime 'string'
 {:#members:appointmentsettings-startTime}

-Binds the name of the startTime field in the dataSource with the start time of the Scheduler appointments.
-It indicates the date and Time when the Scheduler appointment actually starts.
+Binds the name of the startTime field in the dataSource with the start time of the Schedule appointments.
+It indicates the date and time when the Schedule appointment actually starts.

 ### appointmentSettings.endTime 'string'
 {:#members:appointmentsettings-endTime}

-Binds the name of the endTime field in the dataSource with the end time of the Scheduler appointments.
-It indicates the date and Time when the Scheduler appointment actually ends.
+Binds the name of the endTime field in the dataSource with the end time of the Schedule appointments.
+It indicates the date and time when the Schedule appointment actually ends.

 #### Example

-To create a simple appointment with its mandatory fields such as id, startTime & endTime,
+To create a simple appointment with its mandatory fields such as id, startTime and endTime,

 {% highlight html %}